StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

 The most important tool in Flutter is the refactor function – called by pressing `CMD`+`.`.

+The `https://pub.dev/packages/provider` provider library provides some convenience methods to expose and work with state data.

+### Dart

+Dart uses a shorthand notation for the instantiation of classes.

+Instead of `var obj = new Classname(...)` you can write in Dart `var obj = Classname()`.
+So it is quite common in Flutter source code to read this notation form.

 ### Data Store and State Management